Our Take on the Ogletree Ruling

 Q. Will this decision affect my institution/organization?

-The decision was issued from the United States District Court in Ohio, which means the decision is not binding on other district or appellate courts in the United States.
+The decision was issued from the United States District Court in Ohio, which means it is not binding on other district or appellate courts in the United States.
 This decision relied on a very fact dependent inquiry and therefore we do not believe this is a landmark ruling relating to remote proctoring technologies.
 Further, the factual elements were both unique and atypical of how technologies like Respondus Monitor are used.
 For example, there were unusual factors because of COVID restrictions and the student’s health, the student had previously objected to using a webcam to show his home examination environment, the instructor agreed to modify this requirement but apparently hadn’t conveyed this to the university’s testing services group, the exam was proctored over a live Zoom session where other students could watch the environment video, and so forth.
 It was in this context the student filed suit against the university, and to which this ruling applies.

 Q. Was Respondus Monitor implicated in the ruling?